casper-network/docs-archive/theory/naive-blockchain.rst

 Case 1: new block

-1. Take desired subset of transactions :math:`trans` from :math:`deploys-buffer` (this part of behaviour is subject to separate spec; on this level of abstraction we accept any strategy of picking transactions from the buffer).
+1. Take desired subset of transactions :math:`trans` from :math:`deploys-buffer` (this part of behavior is subject to separate spec; on this level of abstraction we accept any strategy of picking transactions from the buffer).
 2. Apply :math:`trans` sequentially on top of :math:`merged–gs`.
 Let :math:`post–gs` be the resulting global state.
 3. Create new block: